 ADHD (Attention Deficit and Hyperactivity) is a neuro-developmental disorder characterised by inattention, impulsivity, and hyperactivity.
 The most apparent symptoms are difficulty staying focused and being organised, getting easily distracted, acting without thinking, needing direction to stay on task, and being forgetful, restless and fidgety.

 How we help: Our aim is to foster self-esteem, develop academic competence, consider strengths and weaknesses, accommodate the difficulties, and celebrate the differences.
-We create alternative learning and nurturing environment; provide structured, repeating and simplified instructions; supplement verbal instructions with multi-sensory; and provide frequent feedback.
+We create alternative learning and nurturing environment; provide structured, repeating and simplified instructions; supplement verbal instructions with multi-sensory; provide frequent feedback; and apply calming techniques.

 Autism spectrum is a developmental disorder that varies in range of difficulties.
 The most apparent areas of difficulty are social interactions, learning difficulties and unusual sensory interest and patterns.
 People on the spectrum might lack instinct but often demonstrate extraordinary accomplishments in a highly specialized field.

-How we help: we support the learning and development by using special strategies, least restrictive environment, multi-sensory techniques and activities that are enjoyable.
+How we help: Supporting the learning and development by using special strategies, least restrictive environment, multi-sensory techniques and activities that are enjoyable.
 We incorporate behavioural, developmental, social learning and therapy-based interventions and address social, intellectual, communication skills and emotional development.
+We aim to reinforce memory, concentration and focus by using variety of techniques.
 Our program addresses the individual’s range of needs and focuses on emotional, behavioural, social and academic capabilities.

 We consider strengths and weaknesses and use interests and patterns toward meaningful activities, learning and development.
 We present information in smaller increments, demonstrate ways of doing and provide opportunities.